 This study plan then has to be approved by the KLU Board of Examiners (BoE).

-6. Free movers have to prove a place at the host university on the day of the deadline for the semester abroad application.
-If they cannot document that they have managed to acquire a place, but still want to go as free mover, their application for the regular KLU exchange places will be considered last.
+6. If they cannot document that they have managed to acquire a place, but still want to go as free mover, their application for the regular KLU exchange places will be considered last.

-A number of exchange agreements are based on the European Union’s ERASMUS+ program, which has several benefits for KLU students, inter alia a small monthly grant.
+A number of exchange agreements are based on the European Union’s ERASMUS+ program, which has several benefits for KLU students, inter alia monthly grant.